yardsale8/tenure_and_promotion/content/authors/admin/_index.md

-I present this online portfolio in support of my application for tenure and promotion to the rank of Associate Professor in the Department of Mathematics and Statistic.
+I present this online portfolio in support of my application for tenure and promotion to the rank of Associate Professor in the Department of Mathematics and Statistics.
 This portfolio will differ from most, in that I came to Winona State as an experienced teacher.
 I have accumulated nearly 20 years of teaching experience and was been granted tenure and promoted to Associate Professor and Chair of the Department of Mathematics, Computer Science, and